AdaCore/learn/courses/intro-to-ada/intro_to_ada.rst

    parameter.

--  :ada:`Put_Line` is a procedure, just like ``Greet``, except it is imported from the :ada:`Ada.Text_IO` module.
+-  :ada:`Put_Line` is a procedure, just like ``Greet``, except it is declared in the :ada:`Ada.Text_IO` module.
 It is the Ada equivalent of C's :c:`printf`.

 -  Comments start with :ada:`--` and go to the end of the line.
 There is